bettdouglas/firestore_proxy/README.md

 A server app built using [Shelf](https://pub.dev/packages/shelf), configured to enable running with [Docker](https://www.docker.com/).
+This project serves as an example of how to use Google Cloud Storage.
+It's meant to expose a file upload endpoint and a file download endpoint.

+The

 This sample code handles HTTP GET requests to `/` and `/echo/<message>`